Python-GIS-book/site/source/part2/chapter-07/md/04-map-algebra.md

 ```

 We can see that the peak seem to be located more than 300 meters above the lake, meaning that you probably have a good view covering the whole lake if you would be standing on top of this peak.

+In a similar manner as in the examples above, you can conduct zonal statistics between vector and raster layer, or two raster layers, using any kind of data.
+Zonal operations are commonly used for tasks such as land cover analysis, habitat suitability modeling, or watershed management, where summarizing raster information (e.g. elevation, rainfall, biomass, moisture etc.) over administrative regions or natural boundaries is essential.

 ## Incremental operations